BU-Spark/pitne-affordable-housing-efficacy/dataset-documentation/DATASETDOC-fall25-teamA.md

 Derived features and cleaned fields, such as distances, race categories, and geocoded coordinates, reflect preprocessing decisions that could affect analyses that require alternative representations.
 * Are there tasks for which the dataset should not be used?
 If so, please provide a description.

-The dataset should not be used to publicly identify individuals, as it contains personally identifiable information. <br>
+The dataset should not be used to publicly identify individuals, as it contains personally identifiable information.
+It is also not appropriate for tasks that require a complete or fully representative sample of all affordable housing applicants in Massachusetts, because it only includes CHAPA properties. <br>

 *Distribution*

 * Based on discussions with the client, what access type should this dataset be given (eg., Internal (Restricted), External Open Access, Other)?

+Based on discussions with the client, the dataset should be classified as Internal (Restricted).
+It contains personally identifiable information, including current addresses, age, and household characteristics, so access should be limited to authorized personnel only. <br>

 *Maintenance*

 * If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?
 If so, please provide a description.

+At this time, there is no formal mechanism for other users to extend or contribute to the dataset.
+Updates or augmentations are managed internally by the project team in coordination with the client.
+Any future contributions or extensions would require approval and careful review to maintain data privacy and consistency. <br>

 *Other*

 * Is there any other additional information that you would like to provide that has not already been covered in other sections?

+It is important to not that the dataset is highly structured and cleaned for analysis, including derived features.
+It does not represent the full population of affordable housing applicants in Massachusetts, so analyses should take this limitation into account.
+Users should also follow all privacy and data protection guidelines when working with this dataset.